philip860/Ansible_AWX_Install_Collection/README.md

 ## Essential Software Components

-The following software components are required for completing the AWX standalone server installation:
+The following software components are used to complete the AWX standalone server installation:

 - **AWX Operator**: Automates the deployment and management of AWX in Kubernetes.
   - Version: `2.19.1`